-As mentioned earlier, Google Webmaster Tools is great for identifying your top performing keywords and content pages on your site.
+As mentioned earlier, this SEO tool by Google is great for identifying your top performing keywords and content pages on your site.
 That said, it’s not the best tool for keyword expansion if you want to find additional keywords to drive even more traffic to your website.

 How it works

 Keyword Tool uses the autocomplete function of Google Search, which suggests search queries when a person types something into the search box.
 This feature helps people find information faster, and at the same time present an invaluable source of keyword information for webmasters.